BoraOzdinc/ds-char/README.md

-#get demon slayer characters from api
+# demon slayer characters from api